psyrendust/githubrelease/README.md

 7. Save a changelog entry to `<changelog>`.
 8. Commit `<changelog>` update to Git.
 9. Reset `package.json` by moveing `_package.json` to `package.json`.
 10. Run `npm version` command, which bumps `package.json` and creates a tag.
+No git tag will be created if `-T` is passed.
 11. Rebase `<master>` onto `<develop>`.
 12. Push `<master>`, `<develop>`, and tags to `<remote>`.
 13. Run [conventional-github-releaser][conventional-github-releaser] to create a release in GitHub.